Klrfl/abs-app/README.md

 ### Menu

+#### Get all menu items

-To get all menus you can issue a GET request to `/api/menu`.
+To get all menu items, you can issue a GET request to `/api/menu`.
 You can also search by name or filter by type by adding an URL parameter like so: `/api/menu?name=searchterm&type_id=10`.

 A successful response looks like this:

 <details>
     <summary>
-        JSON response
+        successful response example
     </summary>

 ```json